sophiechou1/sophiechou1.github.io/experience.md

 ### Undergraduate Student Researcher | January 2024 - Present
 **Notre Dame, IN - University of Notre Dame**
 - During the spring semester of 2024 and currently the spring semester of 2025, I am an undergraduate student researcher studying AI transformer networks under guidance of Notre Dame professor Dr. Michael Niemier.
 This research position introduced me to research and allowed me to develop unique problem-solving skills.
-Furthermore, I collaborate with two other undergraduate students, Dr. Niemier's PhD students, which have sharpened my professional and technical communication skills.
+Furthermore, I collaborate with two other undergraduate students and Dr. Niemier's PhD students, which has sharpened my professional and technical communication skills.

 ### International Research Experiences for Students (IRES) Intern | May 2024 - July 2024
 **Lyon, France - National Science Foundation**